 - Know the date, place, and time of the interview. - Find out the interviewer's name(s), the correct pronunciation, and their title(s). - Read over your CV.
-Refresh your memory about your skills, experience, and education. - Review your research of the organisation by reading their website and finding any other information. - Review the mission and values of the organisation. - Remind yourself of services and/or products it offers, locations/ branches and future plans. - Practice your answers to possible questions you are likely to be asked.
-(See list of possible questions on page 2) You can write your answers, say them aloud to yourself, or (the best option) practice them out loud with someone who acts as the interviewer. - Prepare a few questions you will ask at the interview.
+Refresh your memory about your skills, experience, and education. - Review your research the organisation by reading their website and finding any other information. - The mission and values of the organisation. - The services and/or products it offers, future plans. - The location of its offices, outlets, plants, and branches. - Practice your answers to possible questions you are likely to be asked.
+(See list of possible questions on page 2) You can write your answers, speak them aloud to yourself or (the best option) practice them out loud with someone who acts as the interviewer. - Prepare a few questions you will ask at the interview.
 It is okay to take a brief note of your questions to the interview.
-Questions could include: - Is there an onboarding and development programme? - Can you describe a typical day in this role? - How many people would the successful applicant be working with? - What would be your expectations of this role in the first 90 days? - Plan your interview clothing well in advance so you know you have an outfit ready in which you look and feel good.
-Dress appropriately for the environment; if unsure, you can ask the recruiter what is appropriate for that organisation. - Visualise positive images of how the interview will go.
-Your own expectations are an important part of the preparation process.
+Questions could include: - Is there an onboarding and development programme? - Can you describe a typical day in this role? - How many people would the successful applicant be working with? - What would be your expectations of this role in the first 90 days? - Plan your interview clothing well in advance, so you know you have an outfit ready which you look and feel-good in.
+Dress appropriately for the environment, if unsure you can ask the recruiter about what is appropriate for that organisation. - Visualise positive images of how the interview will go Your own expectations are an important part of the preparation process.
 Know that your confidence increases with good preparation and practice and that every interview is a chance to learn from experience.